A Taste Of South America

 We had dinner at the little outside cafe we had grown so fond of down the street from the hotel.
 We decided to go back to Ouro Preto tomorrow.
 Frank calculated total expense as $140.

 Sunday 4/24 - We went back to Ouro Preto with Lucas where

 We drove back to Belo Horizonte in the afternoon.
 Our little cafe down the street was closed so Frank and I had dinner at the hotel.
 It was a little expensive and just OK.
-We had to get to bed early because we are off to Cartagena Colombia early Monday morning.
+We had to get to bed early because we are off to Cartagena, Colombia early Monday morning.
 Frank will return the rental car early in the morning, we will eat breakfast at the hotel, and take a taxi to the airport at 7:30 am.
-We arrive in Cartagena at 11:30 pm.
-This will be a long travel day for us from Belo Horizonte to São Paulo Brazil to Bogota Colombia to Cartagena Colombia.
+We are supposed to arrive in Cartagena at 11:30 pm.
+This will be a long travel day for us from Belo Horizonte to São Paulo, Brazil to Bogota, Colombia to Cartagena, Colombia.

 Cartagena de Indias - Colombia

 Leaving Brazil we flew from from Belo Horizonte to São Paulo, Brazil on a Airbus A321 then on to Bogota, Colombia on a Boeing 767-300.
 For both flights there was no person in the middle seat between us.
 That was great.
 We then flew on to Cartagena on a Airbus A320 where we got upgraded from last row to over wing exit seats.
 These were great flights and not bad at all.
 At the São Palo airport, on a short layover, we ate at a Carl's Junior where the sign said in huge letters "The Taste Of California".
 A flashback of home but not as good as McDonalds - I think.